Extract Data

 Is it required?

-✅ Yes — A text value specifying the model's name; no default is set.
+✅ Yes — Replace gemini-model with a text value containing the model's name.
+The default model is gemini-2.5-pro (US region only).

 Example